hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005v3.md

 ## HW V3.0

 {% include image.html file="f6005v3_2.jpg"  alt="Top of the F6005v3" caption="Top of the F6005v3" %}
-{% include image.html file="f6005v3_3.jpg"  alt="Bottom of the F601 v6" caption="Bottom of the F6005v3" %}
+{% include image.html file="f6005v3_3.jpg"  alt="Bottom of the F6005v3" caption="Bottom of the F6005v3" %}

 ---

-[^1]: Credentials are randomly generated by zte_factroymode.py, they are not persistent and will change at reboot.
+[^1]: Credentials are randomly generated by ZTE ONU Telnet Enabler, they are not persistent and will change at reboot.
 [^2]: Serial console is read-only mode on most of U-Boot, and no output after kernel load.
 For OF V3.0.10P3N2 is possible after pressing ESC during the boot to access U-Boot Console.